openssl s_server

 -cert_chain

-A file containing trusted certificates to use when attempting to build the client/server certificate chain related to the certificate specified via the -cert option.
+A file or URI of untrusted certificates to use when attempting to build the certificate chain related to the certificate specified via the -cert option.
+The input can be in PEM, DER, or PKCS#12 format.

 -build_chain

-Specify whether the application should build the certificate chain to be provided to the client.
+Specify whether the application should build the server certificate chain to be provided to the client.

 -serverinfo val